 The importance of treating your team well as a business owner has possibly never been more critical than it is now.
-85% of people have stated that they are unhappy with their job, making for bleak reading if you employ many people in your teams.
-In the modern-day, you’re much more likely to leave if you don’t like your boss or don’t see room for growth within your role.
+Studies show that a significant majority of employees are unhappy in their jobs and in today’s job market, people are far more willing to leave if they don’t feel valued by their employer or don’t see opportunities for growth.

 Treating Your Team Well Will Lead To Success